 Do Cover Letters Still Matter in 2025?

-The short answer: yes, in the right context.
-For many corporate and creative roles, a compelling cover letter can be the deciding factor between two equally qualified candidates.
-For high-volume tech applications processed entirely by ATS, they matter less.
-The key is knowing when to invest in one — and when you do write one, making it exceptional.
+The short answer is yes, in the right context.
+For corporate and creative roles, a sharp cover letter is often the tiebreaker between two equally qualified candidates.
+For high-volume tech roles processed entirely by ATS, less so.
+Know when to invest.
+When you do, write something memorable.

-According to a ResumeLab survey, 83% of HR professionals said cover letters were important to their hiring decision when provided.
-The problem is that most cover letters are boring, generic, and forgettable.
+A ResumeLab survey found 83% of HR professionals said cover letters mattered to their hiring decision when provided.
+The catch is that most cover letters are forgettable, vague, and identical.
 Here's how yours won't be.

 The Opening That Gets Them Hooked

-Never open with "I am writing to apply for..." — it's the cover letter equivalent of a beige wall.
-Instead, open with something that immediately demonstrates your understanding of the company's challenge or your genuine enthusiasm for their mission.
+Never open with "I am writing to apply for..."
+It's the cover letter equivalent of beige wallpaper.
+Open with something that demonstrates you understand the company's challenge or you actually care about what they're building.
 Examples:

-- "When [Company] launched [Product], it solved a problem I'd been struggling with for years as a [relevant background].
-That's when I knew I wanted to be part of the team building what comes next."
+• "When Razorpay launched RazorpayX, it solved a problem I'd wrestled with for two years running ops at a Series A startup.
+That's when I knew I wanted to be on the team building what comes next."

-- "I've spent the last 5 years helping B2B SaaS companies reduce churn — and after studying [Company]'s approach to customer success, I believe I can bring that same impact to your team."
+• "I've spent five years helping B2B SaaS companies cut churn from 8% to 2%.
+After studying CleverTap's approach to retention, I think I can bring that same impact to your customer success team."

-You have 5 seconds to make them want to keep reading.
-Make those seconds count.
+You have five seconds to make them want to keep reading.
+Spend them well.

 The Body: Proof, Not Promises

-The middle section should do two things: connect your specific experience to their specific needs, and provide one or two concrete examples with quantified results.
-Don't summarise your resume — that's what the resume is for.
-Instead, pick one story that illustrates exactly why you're the right person for this role.
+The middle section does two things.
+Connects your specific experience to their specific needs, and provides one or two concrete examples with numbers.
+Don't summarise your resume.
+They already have that.
+Pick one story that proves exactly why you're the right person for this role.

 Structure it as: "You need [X].
-I've done exactly that: at [Company], I [action] which resulted in [measurable outcome].
+I've done it.
+At [Company] I [action] which led to [measurable outcome].
 Here's how I'd apply that approach to [specific challenge they face]."

 The Closing That Prompts Action

-End with confidence and a clear call to action.
-Avoid weak phrases like "I hope to hear from you" or "Thank you for your consideration."
-Instead: "I'd love the chance to walk you through how I'd approach [specific challenge] in the first 90 days.
-I'm available for a conversation at your convenience and can be reached at [phone/email]."
+End with confidence and a clear ask.
+Skip "I hope to hear from you" and "Thank you for your consideration."
+Try: "I'd love to walk you through how I'd approach [specific challenge] in the first 90 days.
+Available for a conversation at your convenience — [phone/email]."

 Formatting Rules

-Keep it to one page, three to four short paragraphs, and a clean font matching your resume.
-Use the same header as your resume for visual consistency.
-Address it to the specific hiring manager if you can find their name — "Dear Hiring Team" is the fallback, never "To Whom It May Concern."
+One page.
+Three to four short paragraphs.
+A clean font matching your resume.
+Same header as the resume for visual continuity.
+Address it to the hiring manager by name if you can find them on LinkedIn.
+"Dear Hiring Team" is the fallback.
+Never "To Whom It May Concern" — that line tells the reader you didn't bother to find out who they were.

 Using AI to Draft and Refine